 all adults within our school/service who have access to children have been checked as to their suitability

-Our Designated Safeguard Lead is Miss Vanessa Finley (Mr Dunkley and Mrs Preece in her absence); child protection issues are her responsibility in school.
-Both 'Working Together to Safeguard Children (July 2018)' and 'Keeping Children Safe in Education (September 2020)' require that all schools have a Designated Safeguard Lead in place to deal with child protection concerns and in Miss Finley's absence, Mr Dunkley (Deputy Head) or Miss Mrs Preece (HLTA) will always available.
+Our Designated Safeguard Lead is Mr S Dyson (with Mrs Preece and Mrs Levitt in his absence); child protection issues are his responsibility in school.
+Both 'Working Together to Safeguard Children (July 2018)' and 'Keeping Children Safe in Education (September 2020)' require that all schools have a Designated Safeguard Lead in place to deal with child protection concerns and in Mr Dyson's absence, Mrs Levitt (Early Years Lead) or Mrs Preece (HLTA) will always available.

 If you have any concerns about the welfare or safety of children outside of school hours, please use the links below for further information.

 Brampton Cortonwood Infant School is now participating in Operation Encompass, a safeguarding team consisting of Rotherham Police Force and schools.
-Through Operation Encompass a trained key adult (Miss Finley) will be notified prior to the next school day, that a child has experienced or maybe affected by an incident of Domestic Abuse that the police have attended.
+Through Operation Encompass a trained key adult (Mr Dyson) will be notified prior to the next school day, that a child has experienced or maybe affected by an incident of Domestic Abuse that the police have attended.

 This allows the school to be proactive in caring for, nurturing, assisting and safeguarding the child.
 The report is confidential and only the safeguarding staff in school will have the information.